Ilaiwi/effective-javascript/PITCHME.md

 +++

-The programmer may have intended for it to produce 10, but it actu- ally produces the undefined value.
+The programmer may have intended for it to produce 10, but it actually produces the undefined value.

-+++

-##### What happened?

-1. Entering a scope at runtime allocates a “slot” in memory for each variable binding in that scope.

-2. The bug in the program comes from the fact that the programmer apparently expected the function to store the value of i at the time the nested function was created.
-3. But in fact, it contains a reference to i

 _Closures store their outer variables by reference, not by value._

 +++
 IIFE